Mike (musician): 2025–present: Showbiz!, Pinball II and Pompeii // Utility.

 On January 31, 2025, Bonema released his album Showbiz!, described as "his most refined, spiritual-sounding album to date" by Pitchfork.
 Later in the year, on May 7, 2025, he collaborated with Tony Seltzer a second time to release an album titled Pinball II.
 He spent three months between late February to late May 2025 on his Artist of the Century tour across Europe and the United States.
+Bonema, featuring Mark William Lewis and Liv.e among other musicians, performed an NPR Music Tiny Desk Concert, released on August 7, 2025.

-On 7 August 2025, NPR Music released a twenty minute Tiny Desk Concert by Bonema, featuring Mark William Lewis and Liv.e among other musicians, to their YouTube Channel.
+On April 3, 2026, Bonema released a collaborative album with Earl Sweatshirt titled Pompeii // Utility.
+The album was produced by Surf Gang and features tracks recorded between 2023 and 2025.
+Bonema and Max B are scheduled to headline the Young World festival in Brooklyn, New York in July 2026.

 Artistry

-Bonema has been described as hip hop's newest "wunderkind" and was branded as one of the most important figures in contemporary hip-hop by the likes of Pitchfork, The Fader and The New Yorker.
+Bonema has been described as hip-hop's newest "wunderkind" and was branded as one of the most important figures in contemporary hip-hop by the likes of Pitchfork, The Fader and The New Yorker.
 He is characterised primarily by his voice, which has been classified as "monotone and muffled", as well as his "intoxicatingly slow" vocal delivery, his "preternatural sense" of understanding rhythmic technique and his "signature blend" of lo-fi drum beats and contorted jazz loops.
 He also been praised as a "natural-born storyteller" that can effectively share observations, thoughts and confessions about trying to exist as an adolescent.